-In 1972, just before leaving for Canada, Ruth and Cecil’s first child, Abby, was born.
+Just before leaving for Canada, Ruth and Cecil’s first child, Abby, was born.
 Mr. Ndadani, Mr. Lubelwana and their wives arrived at the Hershler’s home laden with gifts to honour the baby, having braved the journey into white territory.

+When Ruth and Cecil told the administrators about their imminent departure they were invited to participate in the upcoming Fezeka graduation: Ruth was to give out the prizes; Cecil was to give the commencement speech.
 “What could I possibly tell that student body?”
 Cecil says.
 “I could not address issues of their outer world.
 So I spoke to them about kindness, because at some point in our lives we are all strangers in a strange place.”

-After almost 30 years, they returned to South Africa for the first time and met with Fezeka’s new principal, Mr. Bucks Baloyi.
+After almost 30 years, Ruth and Cecll returned to South Africa for the first time and met with Fezeka’s new principal, Mr. Bucks Baloyi.

-EwB obtained its charitable status in March, 2003 (Canadian Registered Charity #87301 3718 RR0001).
+EwB obtained its charitable status in March, 2003.